 How to Apply for a Colombia Student Visa

-You can apply for a Colombia student visa in-person in Bogotá.
+You can apply for a Colombia student visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
 In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.

-Documents required for student visa are essentially the same as the current TP-3 student visa:
+Documents required for student visa are similar to the previous TP-3 student visa:

 - Photocopy of the first page of your valid passport where your personal data is displayed.